What should I do when a death occurs?

 If a relative dies in Hospital/Hospice or Nursing Home?

 Normally a doctor will be in attendance or called to confirm the death.
 The doctor and our staff will confirm to you whether or not a post mortem examination will be required.
 In most instances, this will not be necessary and you are free to telephone a funeral director to make funeral arrangements.

 Who is the Coroner and what does he/she do?

 The Coroner is an independent official with responsibility under the law for the medicolegal investigation of certain deaths.
-The Coroner must enquire in to the circumstances of sudden, unexplained, violent and unnatural deaths.
+The Coroner must inquire into the circumstances of sudden, unexplained, violent and unnatural deaths.
 This may require a post-mortem examination, sometimes followed by an inquest.
-The Coroner’s inquiry is concerned with establishing whether or not death was due to natural or unnatural causes.
-If a death was due to unnatural causes, then an inquest must be held by law.
+The Coroner’s inquiry is concerned with establishing whether or not the death was due to natural or unnatural causes.
+If the death was due to unnatural causes, then an inquest must be held by law.

 The post-mortem examination (autopsy) is a procedure to establish the cause of death.
 The procedure is carried out professionally by a pathologist and should result in no disfigurement of the body, which would affect subsequent viewing by the family, or friends of the deceased.

 It may take up to eight weeks (occasionally longer) before a post-mortem examination report from the pathologist is received at the Coroner’s Office.
-The death cannot be registered until the post-mortem examination report is received.
+Death cannot be registered until the post-mortem examination report is received.

 What deaths must be reported to the Coroner

-In general, causes of death that are notifiable to the Coroner are death as a result of any of the following:
+In general, causes of death that is notifiable to the Coroner are death as a result of any of the following:

 - violence or misadventure by unfair means;